 For information about this program’s course schedule as well as its individual course descriptions, please see our HBEd (Indigenous) P/J program's Calendar entry.

 To enter our HBEd (Indigenous) P/J program, you must meet the following admission requirements:

 - You must be a person of Indigenous ancestry (e.g. First Nations, Métis, or Inuit)

 - You must hold an Ontario Secondary School Diploma (OSSD)

 - You must have a minimum of six Grade 12 U or M courses including Grade 12 U English

 - Your overall average must be a minimum of 70%

-You are also eligible for the Honours HBEd (Aboriginal) P/J program if you have completed a Community-based NTEP Diploma and/or Native Language Instructors’ Diploma.
+You are also eligible for the Honours HBEd (Indigenous) P/J program if you have completed a Community-based ITEP (Previously called NTEP) Diploma and/or Indigenous Language Instructor’s Diploma (previously called NLIP).
 Eligible Mature Students or Transfer Students can also apply for this program.